-People analytics experts are finding new ways to use data to make better decisions within the Human Resources function in order to drive value to the bottom line and increase employee satisfaction.
-One such area of focus is compensation.
-With the majority of companies being service-based companies rather than product-based, the largest cost recorded in the financial reports is often the cost of the workforce, especially in service-based organizations.
+People analytics experts are finding new ways to use data to make better decisions within the Human Resources function, drive value to the bottom line, and increase employee satisfaction.
+One such focus area is compensation.
+With the majority of companies being service-based rather than product-based, the largest expense line in the financial reports is often the cost of the workforce, especially in service-based organizations.
 Because of this, compensation analytics has become a strong focus for executives that need to keep costs in line with revenue to maintain a healthy, profitable company.

 New technologies have emerged to help companies manage multiple aspects of compensation management.
 Previous versions of compensation management software were centered around goal management and alignment.
 These technologies have progressed to include a valuable suite of data analysis features.
 In expert hands, this data can be used to create several benefits for enterprise organizations.

 The first benefit of compensation analytics is in the ability to protect a company’s bottom line.
 As economic times change and as industries and their products/services move through their life cycles, there can be substantial fluctuations in revenue over time.
 In times of decreasing revenue, it becomes crucial to control costs in order to maintain profitability.
 With the cost of the workforce being a large percentage of most companies’ costs, CFOs turn to the value of compensation analytics to make strategic decisions on how to manage the workforce.